rasifr/spock/docs/features.md

 In addition to the SQL-level node and subscription creation, Spock also supports creating a subscriber node by cloning the provider with `pg_basebackup` and starting it up as a Spock subscriber.
-Use the `spock_create_subscriber` tool (located in the `bin` directory of your pgEdge platform installation) to register the node.
+Use the `spock_create_subscriber` tool (located in the `bin` directory of your installation) to register the node.

 #### Synopsis: